What are the Signs of Codependency?

 Fear of Abandonment and Need to Avoid Conflict

-Codependent people may avoid conflict at all costs out of fear that it will lead to abandonment.
+A codependent person may avoid conflict out of fear that it will lead to abandonment.
 This often results in suppressing their own opinions, feelings, and desires to keep the peace, which ultimately prevents the development of a healthy relationship where both individuals feel valued and heard.
+This fear can run especially deep if someone has experienced emotional neglect, rejection, or unstable relationships in the past.

 Difficulty Setting Boundaries